-Refer to the Accommodations for Students with Disabilities section of the UMSI Student Handbook (access to the Student Orientation course required).
-Use the Student Intake Form to begin the process of working with the University's Office of Services for Students with Disabilities.
+Refer to the Accommodations for Students with Disabilities section of the UMSI Student Handbook.

+Use the Student Application Form in Accommodate to begin the process of working with the University's Office of Services for Students with Disabilities.

 If you think you need an accommodation for a disability, please let me know at your earliest convenience.
 Some aspects of this course, the assignments, the in-class activities, and the way we teach may be modified to facilitate your participation and progress.
 As soon as you make me aware of your needs, we can work with the Office of Services for Students with Disabilities (SSD) to help us determine appropriate accommodations.
 I will treat any information you provide as private and confidential.